banyancomputer/dataprep-iac/demo/README.md

 This will give them read access to the NFS server on the instance under a named user and from a specific IP address or hostname.
 The server exports the directory `/home/exports` to the onboarder, from which they can access your packed datasets.

-Your onboard might require a list of files and checksums to verify the integrity of the data.
+Your onboarder might require a list of files and checksums to verify the integrity of the data.
 You can generate this with the following command:
 ```bash
 # Generate a csv describing the packed datasets
 ./scripts/prepare.sh
 ```

-This will generate a csv file in the `/home/exports/$USER` directory called `packed.csv`.
+This will generate a csv file in the `/home/exports/<your_user>` directory called `packed.csv`.
 This file contains the following (unnamed) columns:
 - `checksum`: the checksum of the file (md5)
 - `file`: the name of the file

-Your onboarder will be able to access this file at `/home/exports/$USER/packed.csv`.

 ### Onboarding

 Once you are sure your dataset is ready to be onboarded, contact an admin and your onboarder.
 The admin will start the NFS server on the instance and give your onboarder access to the packed datasets.
 The onboarder can then pull your packed datsets and onboard them to Filecoin.

+## IFTTT

+If you would like to be notified when the demo tasks are complete, you can set up an IFTTT webhook.
+See `env/env.ifttt` for more details.